jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 ## Apply Pipeline Manifests

-Now we can clone the repo and apply the Pipeline manifests.
+Now we can clone the Pipeline manifests repo and apply them to the cluster.
 ```bash
 git clone --branch v0.2 https://github.com/jtudelag/ansible-ee-gitops.git